Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

 Insights.
 ---
 - Basic Plan:
     - The Basic plan likely appeals to a larger customer base due to its lower price point making it an attractive option for budget-conscious users.
-         - Basic plan may cover the essential features that meet the primary needs of most users which explains why it not only attracts more customers but also drives higher revenue collectively
+    - Basic plan may cover the essential features that meet the primary needs of most users which explains why it not only attracts more customers but also drives higher revenue collectively.
     - Consider upselling Basic plan users to both Premuim and Standard by offering periodic discounts or adding enticing features to both Premuim and Standard plans may attract subscribers.
     - Regular evaluation of Basic plan to ensure it remain relevant and competitive.
     - Strenghten loyalty among Basic plan users by providing exclusive content or occasional perks could drive further retention.

  - East Region:
     - East region may have higher concentration of the demographic groups E.g students, young professional or single individuals.
-         - It could be as a result of part of the service offers content that related to East region or features that are relevant to the region which may have played a significant factor in its dominance in count of customers and revenue.
+    - It could be as a result of part of the service offers content that is related to East region or features that are relevant to the region which may have played a significant factor in its dominance in count of customers and revenue.
+    - Expanding successful localized content to other regions.
+    - Conducting customer feedback surveys in this region to better understand the appeal of the service.
+    - Consider region-specific content or promotions that cater to unique preferences.